 - Market leaders – dominate a small niche that is growing.

 - Sustainable, profitable and growth – rapidly growing company that can scale their business and self-fund their operations.
-Share dilution is the biggest fear every penny stock investors faces.
+Share dilution is the biggest fear every penny stock investor faces.

 - Little or no debt – debt can impede growth, normally it comes through high-interest dilutive convertible debt.